whitevanillaskies/whitebloom/README.md

 Local whiteboard with typical features such as writing text, loading images, groups, etc. Unlike cloud or proprietary whiteboards it gives you absolute control over your resources.

-Whitebloom is desktop only.
-No plans yet to have support for tablets or phones.
+Whitebloom is desktop only, it does not support tablets or phones.

 ### Materials